Skip to content

 Different credentials.
 Different scope.

-A CPA is state-licensed and handles tax filing, audit, and attestation.
-A ProAdvisor is Intuit-certified for QuickBooks platform expertise.
-A CPA without active ProAdvisor certification may not have current platform depth on QuickBooks — they file tax returns from your books, but they don’t typically work inside QuickBooks.
-A ProAdvisor doesn’t file taxes.
+A CPA is state-licensed — the credential comes from a state Board of Accountancy and authorizes tax filing, audit, and attestation (signed financial-statement opinions).
+A ProAdvisor is Intuit-certified for QuickBooks platform expertise — a product certification, not a license to practice.
+The two answer different questions, so they aren’t substitutes.
+A CPA without active ProAdvisor certification may not have current platform depth on QuickBooks — they file tax returns from your books, but they don’t typically work inside QuickBooks day to day.
+A ProAdvisor doesn’t file taxes or represent you before the IRS.
 The right answer for most U.S. small businesses is both, working together: ProAdvisor handles the books, CPA files the returns.
 More on the bookkeeper vs accountant question →

 ProAdvisor vs Intuit QuickBooks Live